jpransxdev/HP-Spectre-X360-13-Early-2019-Hackintosh/README.md

 > For different model, please follow [tonymacx86](https://www.tonymacx86.com/threads/guide-hp-spectre-x360-13-ap0037tu-late-2018.295518/) to generate your own DSDT.aml, apply patches and put it back to EFI.

+* I recommend you disable Automatically adjust backlight in display preferences if you want to use the brightness slider in quick controls!

 ### Fix for Safari video freezes on YouTube (Safari 14)!
 * Go to safari preferences > Advanced
 * Enable develop menu